kubermatic/docs/content/kubermatic/v2.21/references/crds/_index.en.md

 Cluster represents a Kubermatic Kubernetes Platform user cluster.
+Cluster objects exist on Seed clusters and each user cluster consists of a namespace containing the Kubernetes control plane and additional pods (like Prometheus or the machine-controller).

 _Appears in:_
 - [ClusterList](#clusterlist)